 This site was established on the 24th of May, 2015, to document a 24-day drive to Alaska from Denton, Texas.
 As you can imagine, that is quite a trip.
 With that in mind, we decided to document this epic vacation to share with friends, family, and the internet in general.
-Once that trip is completed, I intend to document future family travels, both with and without Ripley, despite the name of the website.
+Now that that trip is completed, I will continue to document future family travels, both with and without Ripley, despite the name of the website.
 I have several goals for this site.
 First, I hope to share pretty and fun photographs from as many places around the world as I can visit.
 I also hope to share some insights into packing for trips and vacations, what roads you might take, things to do, and places to eat.
 Since Ripley is a dog, I intend to share as much information as I can about dog-friendly travel and how to entertain a hyper-active canine on long driving days.
 I hope everyone gets a kick from reading about our adventures!

 Ripley is a Brittany, or Brittany Spaniel, born April 28, 2012.
 If you have ever owned a Brittany, you know that they are a sensitive, high-energy dog bred for bird hunting.
 Let me begin by saying that Ripley isn’t a bird dog by any stretch of the imagination.
 She is a sweet and occasionally timid pet that certainly doesn’t have the outgoing and fearless personality necessary for a gun dog.
 In fact, that is how we came to own her.
 As a puppy, her owner decided that she would not make much of a hunting dog, so she was passed along to us to instead.
 I remember the day we picked her up, she was in a horse stall with her sister, another Brittany.
 The sister came lunging out of the stall when her owner opened the door, bouncing into my arms and licking my face.
 Ripley had to be coaxed out of the stall with sweet words and kissy sounds.
 She’s become a bit more outgoing since then, but she will still snub people who call her over for a pat at the dog park, and run from the Great Dane that comes by for a visit.